30 years of experience in teaching, training and development, and program planning and management.

 Mrs. Faye Shipes, is a retired educator from Henry County Schools, with 38 years of experience.
 She brings a wealth of knowledge from serving as a classroom teacher, an assistant principal, and the last 18 years as a principal.
 She earned her Bachelor’s, Master’s and Education Specialist degrees from Troy University.

 Dr. Amy Skinner received a doctoral degree in Educational Psychology from The University of Alabama.
 Her research interests include motivation and learning with a focus on adolescence and delinquency.

 Joshua Southwick, PhD, CRC, is an assistant professor of rehabilitation.
-He has provided rehabilitation counseling services to individuals with visual impairments.
-Research interests: Vocational rehabilitation processes & outcomes, knowledge translation.
+As a certified rehabilitation counselor, he has provided direct services to individuals with various disabilities including transition-age students and individuals with visual impairments.
+His current research interests include vocational rehabilitation processes & outcomes, program evaluation and quality assurance, and knowledge translation.

 Annette G. Walters is a Lecturer in the Department of Teacher Education on the Troy University - Phenix City Campus.
 She serves as an instructor for reading courses, curriculum and instruction, and internship seminar.
 She was employed in public education for many years and joined the Troy University family as an Adjunct Instructor before employment as a full-time instructor.
 She is actively involved in campus and committee work, and community activities.
 At the present time, she is the Campus Contact for the Department of Teacher Education.
 Her hobbies include visiting with family and friends, working with colleagues to strengthen the opportunities for students, guiding Troy University students as they work to complete the elementary education program, reading, traveling, collecting recipes and cooking (as time permits).